martinknafve/Bitifier.Configuration/README.md

       public List<Guid> Values { get; set; }
    }
    ```
 5. Create a YAML file holding the configuration.
 You can also choose to create the configuration as XML.
-When YAML is used, the file extension needs to be either .yml or .yaml and when XML is used, it needs to be .xml.
+When YAML is used, the file extension needs to be either .yml or .yaml and when XML is used, it needs to be .xml:

    ```yaml
    Enabled: true